-Employment, Income and Wealth.
+Economic and Work Environment.
 The economic and work environment is closely linked with physical and social environments, considering that businesses are necessary to provide jobs and support parks, healthy foods, and other retail establishments.
 Having a strong business sector is a protective factor in that it promotes financial security among residents through living wage jobs, it encourages homeownership, and it attracts other kinds of community investments.
-A vibrant retail sector, including a full-service grocery store, also promotes healthy behaviors and contributes to increased social capital.
+A vibrant retail sector, including a full service grocery store, also promotes healthy behaviors and contributes to increased social capital.

 Hazardous working conditions and low wage jobs, on the other hand, can threaten the health of community residents in many ways.
 Poverty is among the strongest determinants of poor health and is closely tied with low educational attainment and other threats to personal and community well-being.
-Concentrated poverty (geographical areas with high levels poverty) is associated with high levels of stress and risk-coping behaviors, such as tobacco use and substance abuse.
-Concentrated poverty disproportionately affects black communities in the U.S. (National Academies, 2017).
-Further, research shows that blacks have the highest unemployment rate among all racial and ethnic groups, and despite overall progress in unemployment in recent years, disparities between blacks and whites have persisted for more than 40 years (National Academies, 2017).
-According to Buffie (2015), this disparity persists even after controlling for education levels.
+Concentrated poverty (geographical areas with high levels poverty) is associated with high levels of stress and risky coping behaviors, such as tobacco use and substance abuse.
+Communities without a strong economy and financial and job security are at risk of a host of poor health outcomes.